 North American Collections

-United States Marriages will be the largest online collection of its kind when complete.
-It currently contains over 167 million records, many exclusive to Findmypast.
+United States Marriages will be the largest online collection of its kind when complete with many of it's records exclusive to Findmypast.

 US states that we hold exclusive marriage records for

 For Canada, there are some smaller niche collections to explore like marriage registers from specific Reverends and Justices of the Peace.

 Findmypast holds marriage records for all six Australian states - New South Wales, Victoria, Queensland, South Australia, Tasmania and Northern Territory, as well as Australian Capital Territory Marriages 1930-1938.